 Sanding a Wood Deck

-After a deep power washing, the wood fibers of a deck will raise up as they expand with water.
+After a deep power washing, the wood fibers of the various components of the deck often raise up as they expand with water.
 Once dry, these wood fibers can often remain raised and may cause splinters.
-For this reason, you should plan on sanding your wood deck after power washing and before re-coating it by staining and sealing.
-This crucial step will ensure that your refinishing job gives you great results!
+For this reason, you should plan on sanding your wood deck after power washing and before staining and sealing.
+This crucial step will ensure that your refinishing job gives great results.

-Power sanders for sanding a deck comes in many forms, from standard household orbital sanders operated by hand, to commercial upright rental sanders you can lease from home improvement centers and rental outlets.
+The power sanders used to sand a deck comes in many forms, from standard household orbital sanders operated by hand, to commercial upright rental sanders you can lease from home improvement centers and rental outlets.
 Any of these will adequately sand your deck if used properly.
-Most homeowners find it entirely possible to sand using ordinary consumer power sanders, though patience is required—especially with a large deck which may need several days of work if you are using a hand power sander.
+Most homeowners find it entirely possible to sand using ordinary consumer power sanders, though patience is required, especially with a large deck that may need several days of work if you are using a hand power sander.

-Treat the deck surface, the railings, and the edges of boards as different tasks, varying the sanding techniques for each.Continue to 2 of 4 below.
+Make sure your deck is thoroughly dry before you sand.
+If there has been recent rainfall or if you have power washed, wait a several days before sanding.
+Treat the deck surface, the railings, and the edges of boards as different tasks, varying the sanding techniques for each.Continue to 2 of 6 below.

 02 of 06